elivz/vz_url/README.markdown

 VZ URL Fieldtype
 ================

-A fieldtype for ExpressionEngine 2.
-Also compatible with Grid, Matrix, and Low Variables.
+A fieldtype for ExpressionEngine 3.
+Also compatible with Grid and Low Variables.
+An [EE2-compatible version](https://github.com/elivz/vz_url/tree/ee2) is available as well.

 VZ URL displays a textbox where the user can enter a URL.
 When the user leaves the field, it will ping the URL they entered and display an error message if it doesn't find a valid webpage there.

 Please note that VZ URL will not prevent the user from saving their weblog entry if if cannot validate the URL - it just warns them.
 This is intentional, perhaps they are linking to a page they have not yet created, or the site they are linking to is currently down but they know the URL is correct.

-For information about VZ URL please visit [my blog](http://elivz.com/blog/single/vz_url_extension/) or [Devot:ee](http://devot-ee.com/add-ons/vz-url-extension).
+For more information about VZ URL please visit [Devot:ee](http://devot-ee.com/add-ons/vz-url-extension).

 Template Tags
 -------------